 The microwave is really cool.

 2001mar19.
 Got another one of those Pocket Calls the other day.
-You know what I'm talking about ‒ you pick up the phone, and all you hear is muffled ambience.
+You know what I'm talking about ‒ you pick up the phone, and all you hear is muffled ambiance.
 Someone's cell phone has called you from inside their pocket, and the call lasts forever because the person doesn't even know about it.
 Stupid pocket calls.

 2001mar19.
 Not My Desk has the highest possible recommendation from us here at Cardhouse, which we call the Highest Possible Recommendation From Us Here At Cardhouse.
 Perhaps start with the essay list and make sure you read the review of the best-selling pamphlet Who Moved My Cheese?
 An Amazing Way To Serve Your Corporate Masters Without Complaint. [via World New York]